-If you created a Web API project in SnapDevelop, you can take advantage of a built-in Web API tester for testing Web APIs locally during development.
-The Web API tester provides you with:
+If you create a Web API project in SnapDevelop, you can take advantage of a built-in Web API Tester for testing Web APIs locally during development.
+The Web API Tester provides you with:

 A friendly GUI for constructing requests and reading responses;

 Various authorization schemas (basic authorization, bearer token, and OAuth 2.0);